Mazar-e Sharif, Afghanistan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-September in this region can be sweltering and very dry with almost no rain.
+May is really hot.
 Temperatures average in the low 80s F (low 30s C) during the day.
+It rains once in a while.

 What to wear/what to pack: